vbaziuk/openai-chatbot/readme.md

-a simple ChatGPT AI app in JS using vite, vanilla js, and more.
+# ChatGPT bot

-backend hosted with render.com
+a simple ChatGPT AI app in JS using vite, express, and vanilla js.

-frontend hosted with vercel.com
+backend hosted with render.com frontend hosted with vercel.com